aruizdealarcon/ipetikzmod/README.md

     nodeStyleName = "Node"

 The following is a list of pairs of two color codes (in string format), which dictate how you should replace the color codes you find with other codes of your choice.

-For example, the following, which is the default, makes the exporter rename the colors "gold" and "red" with the style "virtual", but you can add and change it as you wish.
+For example, the following, makes the exporter rename the colors "_gold_" and "_red_" within the IPE Editor with the styles "virtual" and "physical", respectively, in the exported code, but you can add and change it as you wish.

+    substitutionColors = { { "red", "virtual" }, { "black", "physical" } }

+The default option is the following

-    substitutionColors = { { "gold", "virtual" }, { "red", "virtual" } }
+    substitutionColors = { { "orange", "virtual" }, { "red", "virtual" } }

--- the drawings with this color will be discarded; use them as axis, rules...
--- do not replace them in the previous setting!
+In many occasions we want to have guide lines or points that help us in our drawings, but that should not appear in the final results.
+With this objective, I have introduced a list of strings so that the processor discards to include in the exported code any draw, node or other figure that has as color (either drawing or filling), the colors that are specified in the following array:

     forbiddenColors = { "turquoise" }

+Another example would be:

+    forbiddenColors = { "turquoise", "yellow" }

 -- new line append for "\draw" use "\n" in that case for more readability, otherwise for more compact code, leave empty ""